100+ Point Comparison of Amazon Echo to Google HomeBy - 10/08/2018

 The Basics: Google Home vs. Amazon Echo

 Google Home is a smart speaker powered by Google Assistant.
 The speaker has a mute button on the back, a touch interface, and a swappable base.
 Like Echo, there are multiple versions including Google Home, Google Home Hub (video screen), Google Home Mini (smaller, cheaper, weaker speaker) and Google Home Max (expensive, better speaker).
-There are also third-party devices like Nest Cam IQ Indoor, a camera which provides access to Google Assistant.
+There are also third-party devices like Nest Cam IQ Indoor and Nest Secure which provides access to Google Assistant.
 While you can’t stream music from the camera, you can ask it questions.
 Google has also announced that Google Assistant is coming to smart displays from brands such as LG and JBL, with a screen made by Lenovo already available.

 |Google Home||Google Home Mini||Google Home Hub||Amazon Echo (Gen 2)||Echo Dot||Echo Plus|